 3. Bad breath

 Gum disease patients may notice that they’re constantly having bad breath and taste, despite proper brushing and flossing.
-The bad breath comes from the metabolic processes of the bacteria deep inside your gums and no amount of brushing and flossing can get rid of them.
+Bad breath comes from the metabolic processes of the bacteria deep inside your gums and no amount of brushing and flossing can get rid of them.